 We, the faculty of Worcester Polytechnic Institute, note with sorrow and a great sense of loss, the passing of our friend and colleague, Bernard H. Brown.

 Since coming to WPI in 1966, Bernard H. Brown played a major role in improving every part of student life on campus, serving as a tireless advocate for students and student life.
 As Vice President of Student Affairs, he served the needs of students in a compassionate, effective, and supportive manner.
 Many will remember him most fondly as a tireless and effective advocate for women and for international and under-represented students.
 He was an enthusiastic fan of all of WPI's athletic teams, and he championed the elevation of men's and women's crew to varsity status.
-He provided the vision for our highly successful campus center.
+He provided the vision for our highly successful Rubin Campus Center.
 He was also the inspiration behind the soon to be constructed Admissions and Financial Aid building on campus.